-Disease control chief: "Germany is one big outbreak"
+Disease control chief: "All of Germany is one big outbreak"

 “All of Germany is one big outbreak,” Wieler told reporters in Berlin.
 “This is a nationwide state of emergency.
 We need to pull the emergency brake.”

+He called for urgent additional measures to tackle the rise in COVID-19 cases, which topped 50,000 for the third day running.
+The Robert Koch Institute also reported 201 further deaths, taking the toll to 98,739 since the start of the outbreak.

-His comments came as the upper house of parliament on Friday approved new measures to control the outbreak proposed by the center-left alliance that emerged after the Sept.
+Wieler’s comments came as the upper house of parliament on Friday approved new measures to control the outbreak proposed by the center-left alliance that emerged after the Sept.
 26 national election.
 The measures include requirements for people to prove they are vaccinated, recently recovered from COVID-19 or have tested negative for the virus in order to access communal workplaces or public transport.

 Separately, outgoing Chancellor Angela Merkel agreed with the governors of Germany’s 16 states to introduce a new threshold linked to the number of hospital admissions of COVID-19 patients per 100,000 people over a seven-day period.
 Some states are also considering mandatory vaccinations for some professional groups such as medical staff and nursing home employees.